LoneWolf728/Code-Snippet-Holder-Plasmoid/README.md

 ## Configuration

-The widget stores its configuration in the standard Plasma configuration system:
+You can configure the widget via its settings dialog:

+- **Custom Storage File**: Set a custom file path to store and load your snippets as JSON.
+Leave empty to use the default internal storage.
-- **Snippets Data**: Stored as JSON in `snippetsData` configuration key
+- **Snippets Data**: If no custom file is set, snippets are stored as JSON in the `snippetsData` configuration key.
 - **Font Size**: Stored in `fontSize` configuration key (range: 6-24)
 - **Auto-save**: All changes are automatically persisted